-Bayern beats Cottbus 3-1 to get German Cup defense under way
+Bayern begins German Cup defense with 3-1 win over Cottbus

 It was a battling performance from the youthful home side, rewarded with Berkan Taz’s consolation from the penalty spot in injury time.

 Cottbus goalkeeper Lennart Moser was the team’s busiest player, earning the man of the match award.
-The 19-year-old deflected Robert Lewandowski’s shot onto the crossbar in the 14th minute but couldn’t prevent the Poland striker from breaking the deadlock in the 32nd.
+The 19-year-old deflected Robert Lewandowski’s shot onto the crossbar in the 14th minute but couldn’t prevent the Poland striker from breaking the deadlock on a rebound in the 32nd.

+“We have to be more precise with the last pass in the final third,” Bayern coach Niko Kovac said.

-Renato Sanches and Thomas Müller worked the ball to Joshua Kimmich, who crossed for Kingsley Coman to head from close range.
-The visitors had to wait till the 65th for the second goal, a fierce strike from distance from Coman after he cut inside from the left.
+The visitors had to wait until the 65th for the second goal, a fierce strike from distance from Coman after he cut inside from the left.

-Substitute Leon Goretzka sealed the result in the 85th, with the ball taking a light deflection from Lewandowski before going in.
+Substitute Leon Goretzka sealed the result in the 85th, with the ball taking a slight deflection from Lewandowski before going in.

-Coach Niko Kovac took the opportunity to bring on record signing Lucas Hernandez for his Bayern debut in the 89th.
+Kovac took the opportunity to bring on record signing Lucas Hernandez for his Bayern debut in the 89th.

-Earlier, 10-man Wolfsburg needed extra time to beat third-division Hallescher FC 5-3, Stuttgart won 1-0 at third-division Hansa Rostock, Karlsruher SC defeated second-division rival Hannover 2-0.
+Earlier, 10-man Wolfsburg needed extra time to beat third-division Hallescher FC 5-3.
+Stuttgart won 1-0 at third-division Hansa Rostock, while Karlsruher SC defeated second-division rival Hannover 2-0.

 More AP German soccer coverage: https://apnews.com/Bundesliga and https://twitter.com/AP_Sports